VedantGawande/Calculator/README.md

 - 32 to find a value using v = u + at
 - 33 to find a value using s = ut + 1/2 * at
 - 34 to find a value using 2as = v^2 - u^2
+- 35 to find Lowest Common Multiple
+- 36 to find Common Factors